Random matrices: Universal properties

+called the \textbf{equilibrium density} .
+If the potential $V$ is rational, the equilibrium density exists under some conditions on the behaviour of $V$ near its singularities.
+In particular, it exists if $V$ is real and more confining than $\log|x|^2$ at infinity, i.e. $ \lim_{x\to\infty} \left(V(x)-\log |x|^2\right) = +\infty$.
+The convergence of the equilibrium density is in law rather than pointwise, in other words the equilibrium density is only a weak limit: $ \lim_{N \to \infty} \int f(x)\rho(x) dx = \int f(x) \bar{\rho}(x)dx $ for any bounded, continuous, $N$-independent test function $f(x)$.
+On the other hand, the resolvent is an integral transform of the eigenvalue density, and does have a pointwise large $N$ limit.

-The equilibrium density is not a universal object.
-In the case of a Gaussian potential $V(M) = \frac{1}{2} M^2$, it is given by Wigner's semi-circle law (\ref{sc_law}).
-More generally, for rational potentials, the equilibrium density has a compact support, whose boundaries are called the \textbf{spectral edges} .
-Moreover, $y=\bar{\rho}(x)$ obeys an algebraic equation of the type
+The equilibrium density is not universal.
+It depends on the potential $V$, and on the eigenvalue integration paths.
+In the case of a Gaussian potential $V(M) = \frac{1}{2} M^2$, it is given by Wigner's semi-circle law.
+The semi-circle law is the limit of an eigenvalue density that has oscillations with frequency $O(N)$ and amplitude $O(\frac{1}{N})$ on the semi-circle's support, and decreases exponentially outside the support:

+More generally, for rational potentials, the equilibrium density is usually the square root of a polynomial $\bar\rho(x) = \sqrt{U(x)}$.
+It has a compact support where $U(x)>0$, and boundaries called the \textbf{spectral edges} where $U(x)=0$.
+Then $y=2\pi i\bar{\rho}(x)$ obeys an algebraic equation of the type